webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

   that yourself too (with or without a stencil buffer).
 If you want to resize you need to delete the old ones and create new ones yourself.

+  But, because of that, unlike WebGL, you can use one WebGPU device to render to multiple canvases.

 * WebGPU does not generate mipmaps.

   In WebGL you could create a texture's level 0 mip and then call